 Involuntary commits and treats patients in emergency situations

 Provides school and career planning guidance

 Other types of healthcare providers who offer similar care as psychologists include clinical psychologists, psychiatrists, social workers, counselors, mental health assistants, and marriage and family therapists.

 A psychologist may also be known as a therapist or licensed psychologist.

-There are 181 specialists practicing Clinical Psychology in Berlin, NJ with an overall average rating of 3.9 stars.
-There is 1 hospital near Berlin, NJ with affiliated Clinical Psychology specialists, including Jefferson Cherry Hill Hospital.
+There are 182 specialists practicing Clinical Psychology in Berlin, NJ with an overall average rating of 3.9 stars.
+There are 2 hospitals near Berlin, NJ with affiliated Clinical Psychology specialists, including Cooper University Hospital and Jefferson Cherry Hill Hospital.

 Frequently Asked Questions